Saturday, December 20, 2008

 I was looking forward to that last mile because I knew that it was mainly downhill.
 It was mainly downhill, but I was also fighting wind, so it was a really weird sensation.
 The last quarter of a mile was a steep downhill and I wanted to make the most of it.
 I lengthened my stride farther than it's ever been and I felt like I was flying.
 I was afraid of slipping on the wet pavement, but I stayed focus and tried to really hammer it home with the help of that downhill.

-I did a major sprint to the finish line, and my legs were moving faster than I have ever felt them go, with the momentum of that hill.
+I sprinted to the finish line and my legs were moving faster than I have ever felt them go, with the momentum of that hill.
 I don't know how fast the sprint was because I didn't stop my watch until a few seconds after crossing the finish line, and as of now, my chip time has not been recorded by the race.

 Mile 11: 8:23

 Mile 12: 8:29

 Because I have far too many race photos of me hitting my watch at the finish line, I waited until I was well beyond it to stop my watch.
 My watch time ended up being 1:48:45, but I'm going to call it 1:48:42 to account for the fact that I waited a few seconds to stop it.
 (Yeah, I am OCD that way).